Daxillion48/Farborne-Industries/README.md

 Consider joining my Telegram channel https://t.me/farborne

 UPDATES ARE BACK ON THE MENU, BOYS!

-Extra special thx to my friends Endofreeze, 2017Knight2017, and CasualWhale who helped with playtesting and concepts.
+Attributions; Special thanks to all of the following:
+  Annie, for supporting me and bringing joy to my life Endofreeze, for your immense help with the project, including brainstorming and sprites CasualWhale, for playtesting and feedback sh1penfire, for creating the best sector in the mod: Trench, and for the 'planetarium' script nullevoy, for helping sprite the Withdraw turret abreaker, for helping with the Dread team glyph script 2017Knight2017, for Strontium and Edison concepts Anuke, for creating Mindustry
+  Special thanks to the Mindustry Discord
+  And everyone else who helped me create my first public game mod